OctaneWeb/Octane/README.md

 #  Basic Usage

-Create an octane instance, and then you can register your methods on it using `app.METOHD()`
+Create an octane instance, and then you can register your methods on it using `app.METHOD()`

 ```rust
 let mut app = Octane::new();